lnxwizard/SkyNotepad/README.md

 </a>

 # What is SkyNotepad?
 SkyNotepad is Simple, Modern, Free and Open Source **Text Editor** for Windows.
 You Can Create/Edit Text Documents and Markdown Source Files.
 SkyNotepad has a Markdown Preview feature so you can organize your GitHub README files more easily.
-Sky Notepad is still in development and preview.
+SkyNotepad is still in development and preview.
 If you see an bug please create a new issue from [here](https://github.com/AlperAkca79/SkyNotepad/issues/new/choose).

 # About
 - Developer: [AlperAkca79](https://github.com/AlperAkca79)